devops-extensions/docs/docs/extensions/acceptance-criterias/getting-started/criteria-types.md

 - _When_ I do some action
 - _Then_ I exepect some result

 This extension also adds a _And_ sequence element.
+[Create a new scenario criteria](../work-item-control/creating-criterias/scenario-criteria)

 ## Simple - (Text)

 By defualt Azure DevOps provides a single text field to create your acceptance criterias.
 This extension also provides a type textfield if your criterias does not fit into the rule-oriented or scenario-oriented model.
-[Create a new text criteria](../work-item-control/creating-criterias/text-criteria.md)
+[Create a new text criteria](../work-item-control/creating-criterias/text-criteria)